jian626/deepseq/README.txt

     using command:
     python enzyme_classifier_model_generator.py data_file_name
-    if the data_file_name is not specified, default file name 'uniprot-reviewed_yes.tab' is used the output can be configurable, the default output path and name are 'models/' 'E_C_model'
+    if the data_file_name is not specified, default file name 'uniprot-reviewed_yes.tab' is used the output can be configurable, the default output path and name are 'models/' and 'E_C_model'

     *Note:
     *       the configure of E_P model is in enzyme_protein_classifier_model_generator.py.